vinc/moros/doc/lisp-doc.md

 ### str/join

+Joins the elements of the list with the string.

     (str/join '("foo" "bar") " ") # => "foo bar"

 ### lines

+Splits the text into a list of lines.

     (lines "Hello,\nWorld!") # => ("Hello," "World!")

 ### words

+Splits the text into a list of words.

     (words "Hello, World!") # => ("Hello," "World!")

 ### chars

+Splits the text into a list of chars.

     (chars "hello") # => ("h" "e" "l" "l" "o")